Arts & Culture

 Private Recreation Credits

-Projects can apply for Private Recreation Credits to receive up to 50% credit towards the required parkland obligation by providing a variety of residential building amenities within the project.
+Projects can apply for Private Recreation Credits to receive up to 50% credit towards the required parkland obligation by providing a variety of public and private residential building amenities within the project.
 Credit is given based on the of the whole project (not individual development phases), the actual square footage of the amenities, and compliance with the eligibility requirements, as outlined in City Council

 and #77538 and the current adopted fees.